2023 MIPS Step-by-Step Guide

 This guide provides a high-level overview and examples of calculations for the Merit-Based Incentive Payment System (MIPS) performance categories of Quality (30 final MIPS points), Promoting Interoperability (25 final MIPS points), Improvement Activities (15 final MIPS points), and Cost (30 final MIPS points).
 The Cost category does not require data submission and is scored through claims submitted to Medicare.
 Below are details on calculating, collecting, and reporting each MIPS performance category with links to additional information.
 Calculating performance category points will vary on the participation level and collection type chosen by the physician.
-For more specific details, visit QPP’s Resource Library and search for “2023 PY Traditional MIPS scoring guide”.
+Also, Special Status is automatically assigned by CMS and may affect your reporting requirements.
+Small practices have Special Status and are eligible for special considerations.
+For more specific details, visit QPP’s Resource Library

 `